Investigating the Role of pH and Counterions in the Intrinsic Fluorescence of Solid-State L-Lysine: Results and Discussion

-While the excitation energies show little pH dependence, emission spectra reveal more pronounced differences.
-The computed emission trend in Fig. \ref{fig:Fig4}e mirrors the one observed experimentally for Lys samples acidified with H$_2$SO$_4$ (Fig. \ref{fig:Fig3}f).
-The crystal representing pH 1 (LLS) shows the most blue-shifted emission ($\lambda{\text{max}} = 320$ nm), followed by LLMHCl (pH 7) and LLH (pH 10), both exhibiting emission maxima near 356 nm.
-Notably, the emission spectrum of LLMHCl displays an additional broad feature between 460–480 nm, originating from structures in which excited state distortions--particularly C$\alpha$CO$_2$ deplanarization--are partially activated but insufficient to reach the conical intersection (CoIn).
+While excitation energies are relatively pH-independent, emission spectra show more pronounced differences.
+The computed emission trend in Fig. \ref{fig:Fig6}b mirrors the one observed experimentally for Lys samples acidified with H$_2$SO$_4$ (Fig. \ref{fig:Fig4}b).
+LLS (pH 1) exhibits the most blue-shifted emission ($\lambda{\text{max}} = 320$ nm), followed by LLMHCl (pH 7) and LLH (pH 10), both exhibiting emission maxima near 356 nm.
+LLMHCl displays an additional broad 460-480 nm feature, originating from structures in which ES distortions--particularly C$\alpha$CO$_2$ deplanarization--are partially activated but insufficient to reach the conical intersection (CoIn).
 This mode, typically associated with non-radiative decay\cite{miron2023}, in this case gives rise to red-shifted emission from distorted yet emissive geometries.
 LLS emission instead exhibits a shoulder near the excitation energy, suggesting an ES minimum near the Franck-Condon region.
 Although emission energies remain overall blue-shifted by 50–80 nm (0.5-0.7 eV) relative to experiment, this discrepancy is significantly reduced compared to excitation, and spectral tails at longer wavelengths ($\lambda>550$ nm) are well captured for LLMHCl and LLH.
-In all three systems, the $\text{S}_1\rightarrow\text{S}_0$ electronic transition retains the same n-$\pi^*$ character and orbitals localization as in the GS excitation (see Figs. \ref{fig:SI_6}-\ref{fig:SI_8} in the SI).
+All S$_1\rightarrow$S$_0$ transitions retain the same n–$\pi^*$ character as the GS excitations (Figs. \ref{fig:SI_7}, \ref{fig:SI_8}, and \ref{fig:SI_10}).